-- inizio ("start", integer): the UNIX timestamp of the beginning of the contest (copied in the start field); defaults to zero, meaning that contest times haven't yet been decided. - fine ("stop", integer): the UNIX timestamp of the end of the contest (copied in the stop field); defaults to zero, meaning that contest times haven't yet been decided. - token\\: token parameters for the contest, see Tokens (the names of the parameters are the same as the internal names described there); by default tokens are disabled. - max\\\number and min\\\interval (integers): limitations for the whole contest, see Limitations (the names of the parameters are the same as the internal names described there); by default they're all unset.
+- start (integer; also accepted: inizio): the UNIX timestamp of the beginning of the contest (copied in the start field); defaults to zero, meaning that contest times haven't yet been decided. - stop (integer; also accepted: fine): the UNIX timestamp of the end of the contest (copied in the stop field); defaults to zero, meaning that contest times haven't yet been decided. - per\user\time (integer): if set, the contest will be USACO-like (as explained in USACO-like contests); if unset, the contest will be traditional (not USACO-like). - token\\: additional token parameters for the contest, see Feedback and tokens (the names of the parameters are the same as the internal names described there). - max\\\number and min\\\interval (integers): limitations for the whole contest, see Limitations (the names of the parameters are the same as the internal names described there); by default they're all unset.

-8.1.2 User description
+10.1.2 User description